 Both hotels on this trip were in great locations.
 I was close to everything that I was writing about.
-Taking the time to travel for long periods to and from main attractions would have eaten into my 10 day time frame.
-It also would have meant travelling more at night by myself.
+Taking the time to travel for long periods to and from main attractions would have eaten into my 10-day time frame.
+It also would have meant traveling more at night by myself.

 The art of eating and drinking

-Having experience travelling alone was a benefit when it came to going out.
+Having experience traveling alone was a benefit when it came to dining out.
 While some people may feel intimidated on their own, I don’t have any problem sitting in a bar or restaurant by myself.

 Photographs are part of the package

-I am sure we have all travelled with someone who loves taking photos; their first instinct is to get out their camera.
+I’m sure we have all traveled with someone who loves taking photos; their first instinct is to get out their camera.
 Generally, I am not that person.
 I’m usually too busy experiencing the moment and totally forget about my camera.

-This particular trip made me realise just how much I need to learn when it comes to taking good quality photographs.
-I also realised I have a lot to learn about night photography.
+This particular trip made me realize just how much I need to learn when it comes to taking good quality photographs.
+I also realized I have a lot to learn about night photography.
 Not one of my night photos (at least when it came to panoramic shots) came out correctly.